 LendingCrowd’s products are not covered by the Financial Services Compensation Scheme so there is a chance you could lose part or all of what you invest.

-However, LendingCrowd tries to minimise the risk in its Growth Account by spreading investment across at least 20 different loans, with no more than 5% of your money invested in any one loan.
+However, LendingCrowd tries to minimise the risk in its Growth Account by spreading investment across at least 20 different loans, meaning no more than 5% of your money is invested in any one loan.

 However, the responsibility to spread risk is on you if you opt for the Self Select account.